MustansirZia/js-exam/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

-#### This is a very simple JavaScript test to make you feel comfortable with arrays, strings, objects and JavaScript in general.
+#### This is a very simple JavaScript exam to make you feel comfortable with arrays, strings, objects and JavaScript in general.
 For now, it has only two levels.
 Level-1 and Level-2.

 ## Level - 1.